korpling/pepperModules-MergingModule/README.md

 |firstAsBase	            |true, false			|false|

 ### punctuations
-Determines the punctuation characters used to be ignored for merging.
+Determines the punctuation characters used to be ignored for detecting equal textual data.
 The value is a comma separated list, each entry must be surrounded by a quot: 'PUNCTUATION' (, 'PUNCTUATION')* .
 For instance:
 ```xml
 <property key="punctuations">'.',',',':',';','!','?','(',')','{','}','<','>'</key>
 ```